Born in Lisbon, Portugal, and also based in Copenhagen, Denmark

 Architect Graduate –

 Mackintosh School of Architecture

-Working and studying in the field of architecture, possessing a BArch in Architecture from Mackintosh School of Architecture, Scotland; BA in Architectural Technology from Copenhagen School of Design and Technology, Denmark; and with a concluded internship as an architect at BIG – Bjarke Ingels Group.
-Also undertaking research for forthcoming publications; regarding carbon emissions in the AEC industry and its relevance to architects, constructing professionals, engineers, as well as politicians that create policies affecting the industry.
-With the ever increasing demand for debate on better defining the role of the architect in sustainability and within architecture as a political catalyst for change, I aim to be part of this new era, helping to transform pioneering architectural concepts into reality.
+Working and studying in the field of architecture, possessing a BArch in Architecture from Mackintosh School of Architecture, Scotland; BA in Architectural Technology from Copenhagen School of Design and Technology, Denmark; and internship as an architect at BIG – Bjarke Ingels Group.
+Also undertaking research for forthcoming publications; regarding carbon emissions in the AEC industry and its relevance to architects, engineers, construction professionals, as well as politicians that create policies affecting the industry.
+With the growing demand for debate on better defining the role of the architect in sustainability and within architecture as a political catalyst for change, I aim to be part of this new era, helping in transforming pioneering architectural concepts into reality.